 Shortly after daybreak, Willie staggered into Collinwood.
 He used the service entrance in the rear to avoid attention.
-It happened to be laundry day and Mrs. Johnson was otherwise occupied, so no one saw as he emerged from the kitchen, except for Jason, that is.
+Mrs. Johnson was not up yet, so no one saw as he emerged from the kitchen—except for Jason, that is.
 He had the sharpest eyes and ears in the business.
-And his business right now was the wayward Willie.
+And his business right then was the wayward Willie.

-"Just where do you think you're goin'?"
-Jason demanded.
-"You little rat.
-I stuck my neck out for you, bringin' you back here.
+"Just where do you think you're goin'?" the Irishman demanded.
+"You little shite.
+I stuck my neck out for you, bringin' ya back here.
 Risked the whole deal, and what do you do?"

 "I'm sorry."
 Jason was furious.
 "Is that all you can say?
-Well, now I know where you were.
-I had a little chat with David who told me all about your long conversations about buried family jewels.
+Because I know where you were.
+I had a chat with wee David who told me all about your long conversations about buried family jewels.
 That's why you were in the cemetery, wasn't it, Willie?
-That's why you're covered in dirt. "
+That's why you're all covered in dirt."

-Willie's legs buckled and he went down on his knees with a thud.
-He reached up to his former partner.
-"Jason, you're my friend.
-Please help me."
+He pried Willie off the banister and pushed him toward the door, but the young man's legs buckled, and he went down on his hands and knees with a thud.
+Reaching up to his former partner, he pleaded, "Jason, you're my friend—please—help me."

-Jason spent the better part of the morning in the chair across from Willie's bed, watching with consternation as his friend curled into a fetal position, flinched, thrashed about, shivered, covered his head with his arms, covered his head with the pillow, and sprang up screaming with a wide-eyed hypnopompic jerk.
+McGuire spent the better part of the morning in the chair across from Willie's bed, watching with consternation as his friend curled into a fetal position, flinched, thrashed about, shivered, covered his head with his arms, covered his head with the pillow, and sprang up screaming with a wide-eyed hypnopompic jerk.
 Then he would fall back on the bed and the restless ritual would begin again.
-At one point, he tumbled onto the floor, and when the Irishman dropped him back in bed, Willie clutched his arm and mumbled, "Look, Jason, a whale."
+At one point, the boy tumbled onto the floor, and when the Irishman dropped him back in bed, Willie clutched his arm and gasped, "Look, Jason, a whale."

 The hair loss could be from malnutrition but more likely some sort of emotional shock.
 Sometimes patients pull it out themselves without realizing it.
 Did anything stressful happen?

 "I'm thinkin' maybe it did, but he won't say what, and won't tell me where he's been," recalled Jason.
-"But he's shakin' all over and tossin' in his sleep—and he has all those bruises."
+"He's been shakin' all over and tossin' in his sleep—and he has all those bruises."

 I remember it happening.
-Willie rolled over and fell back to sleep.
+The patient rolled over and fell back to sleep.

 "Willie.
 Willie.
 Willie.
 Willie."